jappeace/jappeaceApplication/content/mtl.md

   Nothing -> 9
 ```

-At this particular call site, GHC will give
+GHC will give
-`moreMonad` the type `Maybe`,
+`moreMonad` the type `Maybe`
+at this particular call site,
 because it's the only possible solution.
 GHC reasons backwards from the pattern match up to the `case moreMonad of`
 definition to figure out the type.
-I usually call this backwards reasoning,
+The way I describe this backwards reasoning in my head is:
-pretending you have a `Maybe` which makes it becomes true.
+"pretending you have a `Maybe` which makes it becomes true".
 So `fiveTroughMaybe `results in 5 because `return` is implemented as `Just`
 on the `Maybe` type's Monad instance.

 This is valid.
-You should convince yourself it's valid,
+You should convince yourself it's valid.
+To convince yourself I'm not lying
-maybe even paste this code into GHCI before continuing.
+paste this code into GHCI before continuing,
-It's going to get stranger from here on.
+because it's going to get stranger from here on.

 Continuing now with the same module we can also pattern match on `Either`: